Handling stock in a retail environment

 Topic Overview

-The City & Guilds Entry Level Diploma in Skills for Working Life (Entry 3) is a foundational qualification designed to prepare learners for the world of work.
-This diploma covers essential employability skills, including communication, teamwork, problem-solving, and health and safety awareness.
-It is ideal for students who are beginning their journey towards employment or further vocational study, providing a structured introduction to workplace expectations and practices.
+The City & Guilds Entry Level Award in Skills for Working Life (Entry 3) is a foundational qualification designed to help learners develop the essential skills needed for employment and independent living.
+This award focuses on building confidence, communication, teamwork, and problem-solving abilities in a work context.
+It is ideal for students who are preparing for their first job, work experience, or further vocational study, and it provides a stepping stone towards higher-level qualifications in employability.

 Key Concepts